Meet the The Counselor.

 Latest writing

-- FoundationsENFP vs ENTP: The Real Differences
+- FoundationsENTP vs INTP: The Real Differences (Not Just Introvert vs Extravert)

 Take twenty questions.
 Get a real answer.